Explaining Similarity in Vision-Language Encoders with Weighted Banzhaf Interactions: Experiments

 \subsection{First-order attribution methods fail to pass a sanity check with a pointing game}

 Table~\ref{tab:pointing_game_clip32} shows PGR results for different explanation methods, where each metric value is an average ($\pm$ sd.) over 500 inputs.
-We observe that first-order methods like Banzhaf values fail to discriminate between multiple objects in an image.
+We observe that first-order methods, e.g. Banzhaf values, fail to discriminate between multiple objects in an image.
 Saliency maps can only highlight the important part of image--text inputs without disentangling the complex relationship between each separate word in a caption and the corresponding image regions (Appendix Figure~\ref{fig:appendix_pointing_game}).
-Second-order methods like \methodx and XCLIP pass our proposed sanity check; the latter scores a bit higher as it specializes in approximating cross-modal interactions.
-The general conclusion is consistent for CLIP (ViT-B/16).
+Second-order methods such as \methodx and exCLIP pass our proposed sanity check; the latter scores slightly higher, as it specializes in approximating cross-modal interactions.
+The conclusion is consistent for CLIP (ViT-B/16).
 We further analyze the potential application of a pointing game to evaluate different models in~Section~\ref{sec:demonstrating_siglip}.